Urban Forest Strategy

 • Trees are to be protected and promoted, especially to encourage bird life etc. However, when a neighbour's tree growth is damaging a fence from the neighbour's side, how does one protect one's fence/asset.
 Already one fence has fallen due to a tree of a neighbour - which my insurance company declined compensation - how does one avoid such a situation?

-kjcrombie asked over 6 years ago
+kjcrombie asked about 7 years ago

 How this is determined will be dependent on the community engagement sessions, in particular the residential workshops occurring on the 29th of October and the 5th of November.